KKennedyCodes/media-ranker/feedback.md

 Can create a new work successfully.
 Note the URL for this work's show page | Can delete this work successfully |
 Going back to the URL of this deleted work's show page produces a 404 or some redirect behavior (and does not try to produce a broken view) |
-Verify that the "View all users" page lists no users | **Log in** |
+Verify that the "View all users" page lists no users (except what is produced by db seeding) | **Log in** |
 Logging in with a valid name changes the UI to "Logged in as" and "Logout" buttons | Your username is listed in "View all users" page | Verify that number of votes determines the Media Spotlight | Voting on several different pieces of media affects the "Votes" tables shown in the work's show page and the user's show page |
-Voting on the same work twice produces an error and flash message, and there is no extra vote | **Log out** |
+Voting on the same work twice produces an error/flash message, and there is no extra vote | **Log out** |
 Logging out showed a flash message and changed the UI | Logging in as a new user creates a new user |